LinusNEP/SLAM-Alg.-Failure/README.md

 # RAAD-2023
-This repository contains the source files for the RAAD 2023 conference paper titled "[Understanding why SLAM algorithms fail in modern indoor environments.](https://link.springer.com/chapter/10.1007/978-3-031-32606-6_22)"
+This repository contains the source files for the RAAD 2023 conference paper titled "[Understanding why SLAM algorithms fail in modern indoor environments.](https://link.springer.com/chapter/10.1007/978-3-031-32606-6_22)".
+The dataset can be downloaded from the following address: (Dataset)[https://cloud.cps.unileoben.ac.at/index.php/apps/files/?dir=/Linus_Workspace/RAAD_2023_conference/ROSBag&fileid=568402].